 - A library packed with valuable subscriber-only special reports and articles.

 This service has been in existence for more than 30 years.
 It concentrates on discovering the best precious metals small-cap exploration companies for speculative investment.
-This includes companies that mine gold, silver, platinum, and other precious metals, as well as industrial base metals like copper, nickel and lead.
-The focus is small companies that are on the brink of discoveries that can explode their share prices — and the value of your portfolio — overnight.
-The Casey International Speculator is headed up by Casey senior metals strategist, Louis James.
-You can get 12 issues of Casey International Speculator for $995, or three issues $248.75.
-Each subscription type renews automatically.
+This includes companies that mine gold, silver, platinum and other precious metals, as well as industrial base metals like copper, nickel and lead.
+The focus is on small companies that are on the brink of discoveries that can explode their share prices — and the value of your portfolio — overnight.
+International Speculator is headed up by editor Dave Forest. one year of International Speculator costs $2,500.

 The subscription includes: